rakibhasan-0/yotei/git-guideline.md

 ![Exempel på merge request](images/git.png)

 <h3>Assigning a reviewer</h3>
-The merge resuest can only be approved by a DevOps, they will however not be obliged to review the code.
+The merge request can only be approved by a DevOps, they will however not be obliged to review the code.
 Instead always assign one reviewer (not a DevOps) of your choice to review the merge, if no reviwer has been appointed or have not reviewed the code, DevOps will not approve the merge request regardless of content.
 If a reviewer has been assigned and has approved the merge a DevOps will approve the merge request and the updated main branch will be automatically deployed on the test server.

 <h2> Reviewing a merge request </h2>
 If you have been assigned to review a merge request, start by clicking the changes tab.